-The measurement wizard allows to configure your on-line FRF measurement.
+The Measurement wizard allows you to configure your online FRF measurement.
 Note that most settings can be changed during the measurement and also after completion when working off-line.
 Such changes include:

 The connect hardware step

 DIRAC can only be used for measurements with the MKII running in PAK live mode.
 If the MKII is not in live mode, the firmware can be updated using PAK tunes.
 Find your device in the PAK MKII devices list on the right, and then click Update PAK MKII within the Firmware and Licenses section.
 This may take up to 20 minutes.

 To connect directly, enter the DAQ IP address of the MKII (found on the MKII screen) within the Connect Hardware page of the Test Settings card and click Connect.
 A typical address would be 192.168.100.5.
 The DAQ status should turn green and show Running.

 The following video shows how to connect to an MKII directly and gives some troubleshooting tips.

 Using the cloud, one computer/server can host the PAK cloud live hub for several measurement devices.
 Using the host computer with the Cloud live hub installed, access the service by entering localhost:17671 in a browser.
 Here, you can add and connect to several measurement devices.
 It also allows for pulling the license (CS_IO_USE) for high data throughput, which is typically required in a multiple-DAQ setup.